Alliance of 78 big firms urges carbon pricing to slow warming

 Chief executives of the companies, with combined annual turnover of $2.1 trillion, said in an open letter to world leaders that an ambitious deal in Paris would help create both economic growth and jobs.

-It said the CEOs, organised by the World Economic Forum, were from companies including HSBC, Siemens, SOHO China, PepsiCo, Engie, Mahindra Group, Tata, Nestlé, BT Group, Unilever and PwC.
+It said the CEOs, organised by the World Economic Forum, were from companies including HSBC (HSBA.L), Siemens (SIEGn.DE), SOHO China, PepsiCo (PEP.N), Engie (ENGIE.PA), Mahindra Group, Tata, Nestlé NESN.VX, BT Group (BT.L), Unilever (ULVR.L) and PwC.

 “We believe that effective climate policies have to include explicit or implicit prices on carbon achieved via market mechanisms or coherent legislative measures according to national preferences,” they wrote.